What Is A Solid State Battery?

 Will solid-state batteries overheat?

-Solid-state batteries are generally less prone to overheating than lithium-ion batteries because solid electrolytes are non-flammable and more thermally stable.
+solid state lithium batteries are generally less prone to overheating than lithium-ion batteries because solid electrolytes are non-flammable and more thermally stable.

 The absence of liquid electrolyte reduces heat generation from leakage and exothermic reactions.